gvwilson/sensibleadventures/cloudherd/new.md

 "I'm surrendering," he explained.
 "Now you break my sword over your knee and hand me back the hilt."

-Rash snapped the branch in half, then hesitated.
+Rash snapped the branch, then hesitated.
 "Which end is the hilt?"

 "It doesn't really matter," Thokmay told him.
 Rash gave him the shorter piece of the stick.
 The young soldier accepted it gravely and